Ted Bowen

-Edward 'Ted' Bowen (born 1 July 1903 – unknown) was an English professional footballer who played as an centre-forward in the English Football League.
+Edward 'Ted' Bowen (born 1 July 1903 – unknown) was an English professional footballer who played as a centre-forward in the English Football League.

 Career

 Amateur

 A free scoring, strong and sturdy 5'8" centre-forward, Bowen began his football career as an amateur with Goldthorpe United, before spells with two other neighbouring sides, Mexborough and Wath Athletic in the Midland League.

 Arsenal

 His goalscoring record impressed Arsenal enough to sign him for £500 in February 1926, arriving late to the professional game at 22 years old.
 For the reserves, Bowen scored 56 goals across 61 appearances in the London Combination, along with a further 21 goals in 11 friendly matches.
 Despite this, itt was more than a year before he made his league debut for Arsenal, against Bury in May 1927; his only league appearance.

 Northampton Town

 Former Northampton Town player and manager, Herbert Chapman, who was Arsenal manager at the time, suggested Bowen to the club and after failing to break into the first team, Bowen joined Northampton Town for £750 in February 1928.
 At the County Ground he immediately achieved cult status, scoring a hat-trick on his debut during a 4–3 win against Norwich City at Carrow Road, the first to score a hat-trick since Fanny Walden.
 Bowen scored a further 15 times in the 1927–28 season, as Northampton Town finished runners-up in the Third Division South.
 He had his most successful season the following year, going onto score 34 league goals, despite the club finishing a place lower in 3rd.
 Bowen continued to be top scorer over the following two years scoring 28 league goals in each season.
-The 1930-31 season included two hat-tricks before Christmas, against Brentford at Griffin Park and his first at home, against Swindon Town.
-His high standards dropped slightly in the 1931-32 season, but still scored 15 goals before being dropped for Albert Dawes in February 1932, which led to the end of his career at the County Ground.
+The 1930–31 season included two hat-tricks before Christmas, against Brentford at Griffin Park and his first at home, against Swindon Town.
+His high standards dropped slightly in the 1931–32 season, but still scored 15 goals before being dropped for Albert Dawes in February 1932, which led to the end of his career at the County Ground.